There Are Two Ways to Run a Consulting Firm. One Drains Profitability.

 - They standardise and refine processes: Developing proprietary methodologies and frameworks means setting up clearly defined processes, tech, and other resources.
 This increases efficiency, reduces delivery variability, and keeps clients happy, resulting in repeat business.
 Their repeatable processes allow them to lower costs and improve quality.

 - They scale strategically: Growth in high-performing consulting firms is repeatable and efficient, and it’s not tied to headcount growth.
 New services are not launched out of desperation.
 Instead, they are launched to deepen the value offered to existing clients.
-Growth is not linear in such firms.
-It’s used to enhance profitability instead of simply stretching resources thin.

 Recommended reading: Building a Winning Consulting Value Proposition

-I always get questions when talking/writing about 'capability selling'.
-What does it mean?
+I always get questions when talking or writing about capability selling: "What does it mean?"
 Here's a real-life example of a consulting firm we worked with.

 Change management ('the capability') is no longer mentioned.
 Instead, the business impact they can achieve for a specific audience in a well-defined context (post-merger challenges) is clearly defined.

-Final thoughts: Underperformance is a choice!
+Final thoughts: Underperformance Is a Choice!

 Interested in receiving all our learnings to build a better consulting firm?